Edmund Blacket: Schools and institutions

 At the University of Sydney, Blacket built the Anglican St. Paul's College and supervised the building of the Catholic College of St John's after the resignation of its designer William Wardell.
 Insofar as the building was completed, he was faithful to Wardell's design, but he omitted several features, such as the western cloister, for lack of funds.
 In 1881, Blacket designed the Clarke Buildings of Trinity College, a residential college affiliated with the University of Melbourne.
 These residential buildings were executed in brick, with decorative stone features and carved columns.
 He later also added a kitchen and staff accommodation block.
 A design for a chapel at the college was not proceeded with.
-The Clarke Buildings were extended and completed and Arthur Blacket in 1888.
+The Clarke Buildings were extended and completed by Arthur Blacket in 1888.

 One of Blacket's best known commissions was the extension of Sydney Grammar School in 1855.
 The building, occupying a highly visible position fronting onto College Street and overlooking Hyde Park in the City of Sydney, was begun by Edward Hallen in 1832, to a Regency design, but considerably smaller than intended.
 Because of the structure of the school board, Blacket's plans for the extension had to go before the Legislative Council for approval.
 He added a wing to either end of the building, respecting the proportion of the original, but with two floors where the earlier stage had one, and with the centre of Hallen's building having a Doric portico.
 The portico was not constructed until 157 years later, and in the intervening period, the design looked strangely vacant in the middle.

 Blacket also designed the Avoca Street front of the Prince of Wales Hospital at Randwick, Mudgee Hospital and the ornate Blind Asylum on the corner of William Street.
 (Note: At a time when the NSW Builders' Labourers Federation led by Jack Mundey were becoming active in the preservation of Sydney's heritage, a number of Blacket's buildings such that built for The Liverpool and London Insurance Company on Margaret Street, were demolished overnight, which avoided protest, to be replaced by high rise development.
 Virtually the only mid 19th century palazzo-style building remaining in the Sydney CBD is William Wardell's New South Wales Club.
 The BLF placed a 15-year green ban the site of the demolished Blind Institute on Liverpool Street, built by Blacket in the Victorian Gothic style.)